Family Violence Prevention and Services Act

 - Be necessary and reasonable for the accomplishment of the project or program objectives;

-- Not be paid by the federal government under another federal award, except where authorized by federal statute;
+- Not be paid by the federal government under another federal award, except when authorized by federal statute; and

-- Be included in the subgrantee’s approved budget; and
+- Be included in the subgrantee’s approved budget.

-Personnel, employee benefits, and cost of supplies and travel to perform the following activities are allowable costs:
+Personnel, employee benefits, cost of supplies, and travel to perform the following activities are allowable costs:

 - Prevention services such as outreach, support of parents, employment training, educational services, promotion of good nutrition, disease prevention, and substance abuse prevention.